projectsstudio/explorewanchain/wallet_and_tools/wallet-install.md

 ## 3) Installation and launch

-Extract the file, run, and click the "LAUNCH APPLICATION" button to start the wallet
+Extract the file, run, wallet will begin to sync.
+Click the "LAUNCH APPLICATION" button to start the wallet

 ![](_media/Wanwallet_launch.PNG)